DHHS Publication No (ADM) 83-1273

 Scientists cannot yet explain how biofeedback works.
 Most patients who benefit from biofeedback are trained to relax and modify their behavior.
 Most scientists believe that relaxation is a key component in biofeedback treatment of many disorders, particularly those brought on or made worse by stress.
 Their reasoning is based on what is known about the effects of stress on the body.
 In brief, the argument goes like this: Stressful events produce strong emotions, which arouse certain physical responses.
 Many of these responses are controlled by the sympathetic nervous system, the network of nerve tissues that helps prepare the body to meet emergencies by “flight or fight."

 How do you find a biofeedback therapist?
-First, ask your doctor or dentist, or contact the nearest community health center, medical society, or State biofeedback society for a referral.
+First, ask your doctor or dentists, or contact the nearest community health center, medical society, or State biofeedback society for a referral.
 The psychology or psychiatry departments at nearby universities may also be able to help you.
-Most experts recommend that you consult only a health care professional a physician, psychologist, psychiatrist, nurse, social worker, dentist, physical therapist, for example who has been trained to use biofeedback.
+Most experts recommend that you consult only a health care professional, physician, psychologist, psychiatrist, nurse, social worker, dentists, physical therapist, for example who has been trained to use biofeedback.

 The Association for Applied Psychophysiology and Biofeedback (formerly the Biofeedback Society of America)

 Wheat Ridge, CO 80033-2840

 AAPB is the national membership association for professionals using biofeedback.
 AAPB holds a notional meeting, offers CE programs, produces a journal and newsmagazine and other biofeedback related publications.

 The BCIA was established as an independent agency to provide national certification for biofeedback providers.

 This Material Was provided through: